Can you Take Time off Work Due to Stress?Feeling stressed at work? Find out why (and what to do about it)

 And should you need to take time off due to stress, you certainly won’t be alone.

-The stress epidemic
+The stress epidemic & stress leave from work

 The latest report from the government’s Health and Safety Executive (HSE) demonstrates the scale of stress-related absence in the UK.